 zstdconnections, use a

-CHANGE MASTER TO MASTER_COMPRESSION_ALGORITHMS = 'zlib,zstd', MASTER_ZSTD_COMPRESSION_LEVEL = 7;
+CHANGE REPLICATION SOURCE TO SOURCE_COMPRESSION_ALGORITHMS = 'zlib,zstd', SOURCE_ZSTD_COMPRESSION_LEVEL = 7;

 For successful connection setup, both sides of the connection

-must agree on which compression algorithm to use.
+must agree on a mutually permitted compression algorithm.
 The

 algorithm-negotiation process attempts to use